clk-project/clk/README.md

 to indicate `clk` how to handle it.

-Finally, `clk` will run the commands with several environment variables (all starting with CLK_).
+Finally, `clk` will run the commands with several environment variables (all starting with `CLK_...`).
 It is its way of passing information, like the arguments.

 With the instruction `A:word:str:The word to say` we indicated that the command takes one argument, named word, of type string with the documentation `The word